arkprotocol/ics721-tools/cli/README.md

 4. query class-id on target chain
 5. output with info on source and target chain like class id and collection id

-Regarding:
-4. class id query: please note there is an optional `--source-class-id` flag.
-In case it is not provided `--collection` is used (also outlined in output below!).

 ```sh
 ====> transferring arkalpha001 (collection: arkalpha004), from irisnet to stargaze  <====